 As the utilization of a building diminishes during the day or evening, the Department of Public Safety locks the building.
 These buildings are patrolled throughout the night on a random basis to ensure the safety and security of the campus.
 The same procedure is repeated during the weekend hours.
 Exterior door access to a locked building is granted only on a limited basis of proven need.
 Public Safety is prepared to escort anyone to and from a building during non-working hours.
 Anyone entering or leaving a building during non-working hours is required to notify the Department of Public Safety.
-Students, faculty, and staff are required to show a valid St. John's StormCard to gain entrance to the computer lab, Taffner Field House, Fitness Center and the Law School library.
-After 7 pm all persons entering the St. Augustine library are required to show a valid St. John's StormCard or valid identification to enter.
+Students, faculty, administrators, and staff are required to show a valid St. John's StormCard to gain entrance to the computer lab, Taffner Field House, Fitness Center, and the Law School library.
+After 7 p.m., all persons entering the St. Augustine library are required to show a valid St. John's StormCard or valid identification to enter.
 All of the buildings on the Queens campus are monitored remotely by Public Safety via CCTV.

-Students, faculty, staff, and guests are required to show a valid St. John's StormCard to gain entrance to all resident halls on the Queens campus, Henley Road Apartments and Seton Apartments.
-Anyone not associated with the University will be required to show valid government issued identification.
-Each of these residence halls has a member of public safety assigned to the lobby of the building and is remotely monitored by Public Safety via CCTV.
-Access to Founders Village residence is granted to those students assigned to this residence and authorized staff by electronically swiping a valid StormCard.
-The Founders Village residences are randomly patrolled by public safety and monitored by public safety via CCTV.
+Students, faculty, administrators, staff, and guests are required to show a valid St. John's StormCard to gain entrance to all resident halls on the Queens campus, Henley Road Apartments, and Seton Apartments.
+Anyone not associated with the University will be required to show valid government-issued identification.
+Each of these residence halls has a member of Public Safety assigned to the lobby of the building and is remotely monitored by Public Safety via CCTV.
+Access to the Founders Village residence is granted to those students assigned to this residence and authorized staff by electronically swiping a valid StormCard.
+The Founders Village residences are randomly patrolled by Public Safety and monitored by Public Safety via CCTV.
 Access to the Goethals Avenue houses and the DePaul houses is controlled by the assigned resident students.
 The assigned students are issued keys and the exterior of these locations are randomly patrolled by public safety.
-Access to the campus can be obtained daily 7am to 11pm.
-Gate #7 will close daily at 7pm.
-Access can be obtained 24/7 via gate #6 or through gate #1B (walk in only) Students, faculty, staff, and guests may be asked to show a valid St. John's StormCard or valid identification to gain entrance to the campus after 11:00 pm.
+Access to the campus can be obtained daily from 7 a.m. to 11 p.m.
+Gate 7 is currently closed due to construction.
+Access can be obtained 24/7 via Gate 6 or through Gate 1B (walk-in only).
+Students, faculty, administrators, staff, and guests may be asked to show a valid St. John's StormCard or valid identification to gain entrance to the campus after 11 p.m.